Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Separator Context

-which is the problem derived in Equation \eqref{eq: sep LB2}.
-Unlike the non-separator setting, in the separator setting, the optimal weights may not be unique, i.e., $\wzstar{\bmu}$ is not a singleton set.
-However, the optimization problem \eqref{eq: sep-optimal-weights} is a convex optimization problem for each $\bmu \in \I$ and can be solved using numerical methods such as Frank-Wolfe \cite{pmlr-v28-jaggi13, frank-wolf-wang2021fast}.
-These methods may converge to any of the optimal solutions within the solution set $\wzstar{\bmu}$, and we show that our approach performs correctly under this condition.
+which corresponds to the formulation in Equation~\eqref{eq: sep LB2}.
+Unlike the non-separator setting, in the separator setting, the optimal weights may not be unique, i.e., $\wzstar{\bmu}$ is not a singleton.
+The optimization problem \eqref{eq: sep-optimal-weights} is convex for each $\bmu \in \I$ and can be solved using numerical methods such as Frank-Wolfe \citep{pmlr-v28-jaggi13, frank-wolf-wang2021fast}.
+Although \eqref{eq: sep-optimal-weights} is non-smooth, the objective is the minimum of a finite number of smooth functions.
+The standard Frank–Wolfe algorithm does not provide theoretical convergence guarantees in this case, but \cite{frank-wolf-wang2021fast} establish such guarantees for optimization problems whose objectives admit this structure.